 Please have your 11-digit control number ready when voting by Internet or Telephone

-TELEPHONE Vote Your Proxy by Phone:

-Go to www.AALvote.com/MAIN
+Vote Your Proxy on the Internet: Go to www.AALvote.com/MAIN

 Have your proxy card available when you access the above website.
 Follow the prompts to vote your shares.